AlisAquilae/Academia/content/Notes/Lecture Notes/River Flow and Morphology/RFM Lecture 7.md

 Units are milimeters, microns or phi units.

-Cohesiveness refers to the 'stickiness' of the soil, i
+Cohesiveness refers to the 'stickiness' of the soil, i.e. whether the Vanderwaals bindings have a strong influence.

+Grain size distribution describes the population of sediment sizes found at a particular time and place.
+Median grain size d50 is defined as the size for which 50% by weight of the material is finer.

+Geometric mean is the weighted average of phi size.
+Arithmetic mean is the weighted mean of the grain size.